Shreyapatil0765/Push-Button-Counter/README.md

 ##This project involves creating a simple push button counter using an Arduino Uno, a push button, and a 16x2 I2C LCD display.
 The goal is to increment a counter each time the button is pressed and display the updated count on the LCD.

 Project Components:
-Arduino Uno
+Arduino Uno,
-16x2 I2C LCD display
+16x2 I2C LCD display,
-Push button
+Push button,
 Breadboard and jumper wires

 Circuit Description: